Bookkeeping Examples for Small Business and Students

 Purchase Invoice

-A purchase invoice is received from a supplier for goods or services that you receive and will pay in the future.
-It will therefore post to the creditor’s account and also an expense to the profit and loss or balance sheet.
+A purchase invoice is received from a supplier for goods or services that you receive and will pay for in the future.
+It will therefore post to the creditor’s account and also be an expense to the profit and loss or balance sheet.

 In this example, the purchase invoice is for goods purchased on credit.